Introduction

 Aboriginal and Torres Strait Islander weapons

 In carrying out the 13 recorded massacres of non-Aboriginal people, Aboriginal and Torres Strait Islander warriors were reported as wielding wooden and stone tipped spears, nulla nullas, large stones and rocks, waddies and hatchets.
 They also used fire to set alight huts and homesteads and smoke out their intended victims.
-The bodies of frontier massacre victims were often mutilated and dismembered.
+The bodies of frontier massacre victims were sometimes mutilated and dismembered.
 The only known frontier massacres when Aboriginal or Torres Strait Islander attackers used firearms against their intended victims was in the Latrobe Valley in Victoria in the 1840s; and the slaughter of the Mawby family by Jimmy Governor and his brother Joe at Breelong in New South Wales in 1900.
-In each of these cases, the ATSI attackers rode horses.
-Most frontier massacres by Aboriginal and Torres Strait Islander people were usually carried out on foot.
+In each of these cases, the Aboriginal attackers rode horses.
+Most frontier massacres by Aboriginal and Torres Strait Islander people were carried out on foot.

 Genocide